-Similarly, $\mathbb{P}(T_j = t_j \mid T_p, \bm{X}) > 0$ for all $j < p$ and all $(T_p, \bm{X})$ in the support. \end{enumerate}
+Similarly, $p(T_j = t_j \mid T_p, \bm{X}) > 0$ for all $j < p$ and all $(T_p, \bm{X}, t_j)$ in the support. \end{enumerate}

-Most existing studies also assume \textit{unconfoundedness} (ignorability), where $\bm{Y}_i(T_p)\alpha \ci T_p | \bm{X}$ for some fixed weight vector $\alpha \geq 0$.
-For example, $\bm{Y}_i(T_p)\alpha$ with $\alpha = 1$ corresponds to the total score at time point $i$.
-However, in practice, the potential outcomes $\bm{Y}_i(T_p)\alpha$ may remain probabilistically dependent on $T_p$ given $\bm{X}$ due to confounding from latent variables like $\bm{C}$ (Figure \ref{fig:main} (a)) \cite{Richardson13}.
+Most existing studies also assume \textit{unconfoundedness} (ignorability), where $\bm{Y}_i(t_p)\alpha \ci T_p | \bm{X}$ for some fixed weight vector $\alpha \geq 0$ and all $t_p$.
+For example, $\bm{Y}_i(t_p)\alpha$ with $\alpha = 1$ corresponds to the total score at time point $i$ that would be observed if $T_p = t_p$.
+However, in practice, a potential outcome $\bm{Y}_i(t_p)\alpha$ may remain probabilistically dependent on $T_p$ given $\bm{X}$ due to confounding from latent variables like $\bm{C}$ (Figure \ref{fig:main} (a)) \cite{Richardson13}.
 The dependence can also extend to earlier treatments $T_j$ for all $j < p$ because the factors influencing earlier treatment assignments frequently continue to affect the assignment of treatment at the time point of interest.